-Once you create a template and put a system in place, sending customized invoices and getting promptly paid for your work will be far easier.
+Create a template and put a system in place.
+Once that’s done, sending customized invoices and getting promptly paid for your work will be far easier.

 What You’ll Want to Include on Every Invoice

 While it’s worth creating a customized invoice for each client, there are some things that you’ll want to include on every invoice you send.
-Making a list of these before you begin ensures that you won’t leave anything important off – and that you won’t have to send an embarrassing memo to your client detailing all the things you forgot.
+Making a list of these before you begin ensures that you won’t leave anything important off.
+Also, you won’t have to send an embarrassing memo to your client detailing all the things you forgot.
 Start with a professional header including your business name and complete contact information including your tax idea.

 You’ll also want to include your logo because it increases the likelihood that you’ll be paid on time by 300%.
 Follow that with your client’s contact information.
-Next goes the nitty-gritty: the invoice number, the date you prepared the invoice, how much your client owes, and the date by which the invoice must be paid.
-If you plan on charging interest or late fees, make sure it’s in the terms of the contract and include it here.
+Next goes the nitty-gritty.
+This is the invoice number, the date you prepared it, how much is owed, and when it must be paid.
+If you plan on charging interest or late fees, make sure it’s in the terms of the contract.
 You’ll want to break down what services you provided in exchange for the rate or fees you’re charging, then add the ways in which you can be paid.
 That’s it!
 Customize this according to each of your clients, and you’ll be ready to do.

 How to Easily Create an Invoice

 While you can certainly create your own invoices from a variety of word processors, it’s much easier to use one of the many online invoicing companies that work specifically with small business owners.